nosrac77/data-structures/README.md

 **Insertion Sort**

 * insertion_sort() *The time complexity for this function is, at worst, O(n^2).
 This is because, at worst, every value in the list being sorted must be checked against every value in the subset list before it before finally reaching it's destination.*

+**Merge Sort**

+* merge_sort() *The time complexity for this function is, at worst, O(n log n).
+This is because the list is broken down into several halves, only ever comparing the values of those halves against one another before merging the two lists together.*

+**Quick Sort**

+* quick_sort() *The time complexity for this function is, at worst, O(n^2), and in the best case it is O(n log n).
+This is because the list is broken down into several halves, only ever comparing the values of those halves against one another before merging the two lists together.*